 We enjoyed the drive through safari, and liked the fact that the camels, zebras, antelope, rhinos and various other animals were roaming free with plenty of space.
 We all enjoyed feeding the animals when they came over to the cars, and I was particularly impressed with Lia who has never been a fan of touching animals, but suddenly came into her own and fed and stroked many of them.

-However, I didn’t feel at all comfortable with the amount of space that the tigers had.
+I didn’t feel at all comfortable with the amount of space that the tigers had at West Midlands Safari Park.
 I’m no expert on these things, but one Sumatran tiger was definitely displaying repetitive behaviour indicative of having insufficient space, pacing the same area of its cage over and over.
 Given the amount of space that the safari park have, I was quite disgusted at the small amount afforded to the tigers.

 Clearly, they don’t feel the tiger enclosure is appropriate for people to drive through, so they keep them in a small area where people will be guaranteed to see them as they drive past because they don’t have the space to escape.
 For me, that’s not what a safari park is about and I was really disappointed that West Midlands Safari Park had taken this approach.

 On our visit, the giraffes were also shut away in a small area, although I can only assume that this isn’t where they are permanently, since on previous occasions we’ve always been able to feed them during the drive around.
 There are performing sea lions at West Midlands Safari Park as well, with shows throughout the day.
 Again, this is something I don’t feel overly comfortable with.